only1deepak/Woof/README.md

-# woof: TInder for dogs
+# woof: Tinder for dogs